MickDmnts/CMN6302_2024_SAE_Athens_Major/README.md

 - **Refs:** Almost every external paper, article, book, journal etc that will be cited in the paper can be found here.
     - Since, many sources are gathered through [Mendeley](https://www.mendeley.com/search/) around 90% of the cited work is not visible in the **Refs** folder
 - **Code:** This folder contains the testing and production phase of this majors' hands-on work.
+- **Reports**: Momthly milestone reports for the current progress of the Major.

 ## Special Thanks